Snowflake-Labs/terraform-provider-snowflake/docs/resources/scim_integration.md

 - `comment` (String) Specifies a comment for the integration.
 - `network_policy` (String) Specifies an existing network policy that controls SCIM network traffic.
 - `sync_password` (String) Specifies whether to enable or disable the synchronization of a user password from an Okta SCIM client as part of the API request to Snowflake.
-Available options are: `true` or `false`.
-When the value is not set in the configuration the provider will put `unknown` there which means to use the Snowflake default for this value.
+Available options are: "true" or "false".
+When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.

 ### Read-Only